 Earn Rapid Rewards With Credit Cards

 Using credit cards is the fastest way to earn Rapid Rewards.
-You need a strategy, but this it is the credit cards that will get you flying fastest.
-So the third thing to do if you want to boost your balance is to consider signing up to the following credit cards:
+It would help if you had a strategy, but this is the credit card that will get you flying fastest.
+So the third thing to do if you want to boost your balance is to consider signing up for the following credit cards:

 Chase Ultimate Rewards Credit Cards; Out Top Choice

 This is the first and best credit card suggestion.
 It is our number 1 credit card choice.
 The Chase Ultimate Rewards program is the only bank partner of the Southwest Rapid Rewards program.
-We outline how to take advantage of the Chase Ultimate Reward Program and the best way to apply here.
+We outline how to take advantage of the Chase Ultimate Reward Program.

 The co-branded Southwest credit card is not the best way to earn Rapid Rewards.
 Earning Ultimate Rewards points and transferring them to Southwest is a much better way to earn Rapid Rewards points.